Assistant Professor, Chicago-Kent College of Law

 J.D., Yale Law School; M.P.A., Harvard University

-Bernadette Atuahene is Associate Professor of Law at Chicago-Kent College of Law and American Bar Foundation Faculty Fellow.
-She earned her J.D. at Yale Law School in 2002, her M.P.A. at Harvard…
+Bernadette Atuahene is a professor of law at Chicago-Kent College of Law, Illinois Institute of Technology, and a research professor at the American Bar Foundation.
+She earned her J.D. at Yale Law…

 Full bio »